judaicadh/judaicadh/collections/_posts/2021-05-31-scribes-recap.md

 - Scribes of the Cairo Geniza
 tags:
 - Scribes of the Cairo Geniza
-pull-quote: "The Center for Research Data and Digital Scholarship at University of Pennsylvania Libraries, The Center for Digital Humanities at Princeton University Library, the Princeton Geniza Lab, and the Zooniverse hosted a series of conversations (April 14-16, 2021).
-Watch the videos here."
+pull-quote: "Recordings from “Crowdsourcing and the Humanities: Roundtable Discussions Celebrating Scribes of the Cairo Geniza” are now available on the Princeton Geniza Lab site."
 ---

 The Center for Research Data and Digital Scholarship at University of Pennsylvania Libraries, The Center for Digital Humanities at Princeton University Library, the Princeton Geniza Lab, and the Zooniverse present a series of conversations on project management and development, creation and use of data, and crowdsourcing platforms and research possibilities.